daichira-gif/rag-min-prod/README.md

 ```

 > **Note for Windows PowerShell users:**
 > `curl` is an alias for `Invoke-WebRequest` in PowerShell and has a different syntax.
-Use this format instead:
+For API testing, `Invoke-RestMethod` is often more convenient.
+Use this format:
 > ```powershell
-> curl -Method POST -Uri "http://localhost:8000/query" -Headers @{ "Content-Type" = "application/json" } -Body '''{"query":"Who created Gemini?"}'''
+> Invoke-RestMethod -Uri http://localhost:8000/query -Method Post -Headers @{ "Content-Type" = "application/json" } -Body '''{"query":"Who created Gemini?"}'''
 > ```

 ### 3. Running Automated Tests